-We are celebrating our 75th anniversary as British Council in the Netherlands in 2020-21 by sharing 75 personal stories from people who have a special connection to both the UK and the Netherlands.
+We celebrated our 75th anniversary as British Council in the Netherlands in 2021 by sharing 75 personal stories from people who have a special connection to both the UK and the Netherlands.
 Read the 75 NL-UK stories and join us in celebrating our 75th anniversary.
 Expand the boxes below to read the full stories by Branwen Spence, Gertrud and Kees van Erp-Grondsma, Angelique Blom-Meyer, Philip Oostenbrink and Ben Harris.

 75 UK-NL Stories - Landscape